Anshul1563/noteflow/README.md

 ### Speech to Text

 Experience a hands-free note-taking experience with our Speech to Text feature.
-Simply speak, and Notevault will transcribe your words into text, saving you time and effort.
+Simply speak, and Noteflow will transcribe your words into text, saving you time and effort.

 ### Draft Storage

 Don't worry about losing your progress.
-Notevault automatically stores your data as drafts, ensuring that your work is always safe and easily accessible.
+Noteflow automatically stores your data as drafts, ensuring that your work is always safe and easily accessible.

 ### Emotion Detector